Make an Appointment

 - Several treatment options are available and will depend on the cause of your dizziness.

-- You may be prescribed Cawthorne-Cooksey balance exercises as general vestibular (balance)
+- You may be prescribed Cawthorne-Cooksey balance exercises as a form of general vestibular (balance) rehabilitation, regardless of the underlying cause.

 Who are Cawthorne-Cooksey exercises for?